 - Residence documents issued by the Immigration Office expiring from 17 March onwards are now automatically extended until 17 January 2021.
-Foreign nationals in this situation will not be penalised since existing interviews will be rescheduled. - Immigration authorities have started to approve Special Entry Permits for nonresident foreign nationals performing on essential activities. - However, the issuance of visas is at the discretion of the relevant consulate, which might not issue a visa even supported by a Special Entry Permit - this should be checked with the relevant consulate on a case-by-case basis. - The Immigration Office Corporate Registry (known as "RENURE" = Registro Nacional Único de Requirentes Extranjeros) has allowed the submission of applications for initial registrations, and updates of the same, via email, as long as all necessary documents are fully provided as legible scans and the support letters are signed by the local companies' President or Legal Representative.
+Foreign nationals in this situation will not be penalised since existing interviews will be rescheduled. - The Immigration Office Corporate Registry (known as "RENURE" = Registro Nacional Único de Requirentes Extranjeros) has allowed the submission of applications for initial registrations, and updates of the same, via email, as long as all necessary documents are fully provided as legible scans and the support letters are signed by the local companies' President or Legal Representative.
 Once current restrictions have been lifted, it will be necessary to submit all original papers to the Immigration Office to complete the filing.